John M. Picard: Career

 At the Democratic Party nominating convention, Picard shocked the crowd after he announced that he would not run for re-election.
-Within days he changed his mind and accepted the nomination of the party.
+Within days, he changed his mind and accepted the nomination of the party.
 He defeated the A Better Future Party candidate, City Councilwoman Nancy Rossi and Republican Planning & Zoning Commissioner Steven Mullins.
-Rossi ran on the Better Future ticket for mayor and the Democratic ticket for her council seat that she was re-elected to.
-Mullins still serves as Commissioner of Planning & Zoning in West Haven.
+Rossi ran on the A Better Future ticket for mayor and the Democratic ticket for her council seat that she was re-elected to.